How Tall Is 6 Ft In Inches

 3. Perform the Multiplication: 6 * 12 = 72.

 4. Apply the Units: The "feet" unit cancels out, leaving you with inches.
-Therefore, 6 feet = 72 inches.
+Because of this, 6 feet = 72 inches.

 This multiplicative process works for any whole or fractional number of feet.
-For example, 5.5 feet would be 5.5 * 12 = 66 inches.
+As an example, 5.In practice, 5 feet would be 5.
+5 * 12 = 66 inches.
 For a reverse conversion (inches to feet), you would divide the number of inches by 12.
-For instance, 72 inches / 12 = 6 feet.
+As an example, 72 inches / 12 = 6 feet.

 Real Examples: Where 6 Feet (72 Inches) Matters in the Real World